ScottScherzer21/CMPT220/README.md

 # Software Development 1
+---
+#### Archived !

-This repository contains coding projects I wrote during my undergrad at marist college.
+This repository contains coding projects I wrote during my undergrad at Marist college.
 Note THIS CODE IS VERY ELEMANTARY.
 This is an archived repository and I have not altered any source code to maintain its inregrity for when it was written.
 This repositories only purpose is to be a sort of time capsule for me to look back and enjoy my struggles and triumpths as an early developer
----

 #### Detail from syllabus
 Software development is programming a computer to do specific tasks, but it also involves documenting, testing, and fixing bugs.
 This course continues a disciplined approach to the craft of software development using Java.
 As a student, you will learn to design, develop, test, debug, and document a program with good coding style.
 This will help you to form a foundation for further studies in computer science.